 In practice, it functions as an advance cargo declaration, helping authorities track shipments, ensure correct duties, and curb smuggling or fraud.
 This article explains what is an ECTN for Africa, how to obtain an ECTN certificate, and offers a step-by-step guide through the process.
 It’s written for a broad audience including freight forwarders, exporters, importers, logistics companies, and anyone who needs to secure an ECTN certificate (or its equivalents) for their shipments.

-What’s in a name?
-The ECTN for Africa is known by different names in different places there.
+ECTN Meaning: The ECTN for Africa is known by different names in different places there.
 You might hear it called a CTN certificate (Cargo Tracking Note) or, in French-speaking regions, a BESC certificate (Bordereau Électronique de Suivi de Cargaison) or BSC certificate (Bordereau de Suivi de Cargaison).
 In the Democratic Republic of Congo it’s termed a FERI certificate, in Gabon a BIETC certificate, and in Angola a CNCA certificate – but all refer to the same concept.

-Even other programs like ACID (Egypt’s Advance Cargo Information system) or an ACD (Advanced Cargo Declaration) serve a similar purpose of tracking cargo.
+Even other certificates like ACID (Egypt’s Advance Cargo Information system) or an ACD (Advanced Cargo Declaration) serve a similar purpose of tracking cargo.
 No matter the acronym, these certificates are mandatory for imports in the countries that require them and must be obtained before the goods arrive.
 Failing to have the proper CTN can lead to severe consequences – shipments may be delayed, fined, or even refused entry.

 What is an ECTN (Electronic Cargo Tracking Note) Certificate?

-An ECTN certificate is an official electronic document that contains key details about a cargo shipment.
+An ECTN certificate or ECTN Waiver is an official electronic document that contains key details about a cargo shipment.
 It typically includes information such as the shipper and consignee, the cargo’s origin and destination, the vessel/voyage, a description of the goods (with HS codes, weight, and value), and transport details.
 Once issued, the certificate is assigned a unique number that is used by customs to track and verify the shipment.
 The document essentially acts as a cargo tracking note or waiver document required by the destination country’s customs.
 Its primary purposes are:

-• Customs Compliance: It provides customs authorities with advance information about the shipment, which speeds up clearance and ensures proper import duties/taxes are assessed.
+- Customs Compliance: It provides customs authorities with advance information about the shipment, which speeds up clearance and ensures proper import duties/taxes are assessed.

-• Cargo Tracking: It enables the destination country to electronically track the cargo from origin to arrival, improving transparency.
+- Cargo Tracking: It enables the destination country to electronically track the cargo from origin to arrival, improving transparency.

-• Security and Fraud Prevention: By detailing the cargo’s contents and value, ECTN documentss help prevent under-declaration of goods, smuggling, and other illicit activities.
+- Security and Fraud Prevention: By detailing the cargo’s contents and value, ECTN documentss help prevent under-declaration of goods, smuggling, and other illicit activities.

-• Statistical and Planning Data: Authorities use the data to anticipate port logistics (knowing what is arriving) and to collect trade statistics.
+- Statistical and Planning Data: Authorities use the data to anticipate port logistics (knowing what is arriving) and to collect trade statistics.

 In summary, an ECTN for Africa (or CTN/BESC/BSC) certificate is a digital cargo document required for import into certain countries, ensuring that all shipments are properly declared and monitored in advance.
 Even though names like CTN, BESC, BSC, FERI, BIETC may vary by country, they all refer to this electronic cargo tracking certificate requirement.